2dof/esp_control/Examples/README.md

 (5) Update controller variables
 (6) Go to 1

 From above, we can notice that step (5) is done after setting physical output (the control value (Cv) should be calculated and updated as fast as possible), which means that the controller's parameters and variables can't be modified during Cv caluations (to avoid unexpected behavior).
-Because p-i-d parameters: Kp, Ti, Td, Tm, Td, Umax, Umin, dUlim and Ts (see  [2.2 PID with anti-windup](https://github.com/2dof/esp_control/#22-pid-with-anti-windup) for full structure description) can be change in any time by the user, so we need a copy of parameters.
+Because p-i-d parameters: Kp, Ti, Td, Tm, Td, Umax, Umin, dUlim and Ts (see  [2.2 PID with anti-windup](https://github.com/2dof/esp_control/#22-pid-with-anti-windup) for full structure description) can be change in any time by the user, so we need a copy of parameters, that functionality will be implemented in part 1 of tutorial.

 In step (2) some additional signal processing (at least unit conversion) are needed, also Setpoint (Sp) can be set by potentiometer so noise filtering may may be necessary.
 In hardware soltion, at least Sp, Pv, error , Cv  should be presented on display and for Sp value setting (user->Sp setting (with potentiometer)-display->user) frequency display update can differ from p-i-d samplint time (especially when we control a slow process a Cv can be calculated even every few seconds)- in that case a user menu system (for keyboard and display) should take care of Sp noise filtration).
 In step (4) ussualy we set a PWM output as analog output, but it can be also PWM + DO (Digital Output) ( for DC motor control with direction), or just DO (On-off control).

 Part 1: P-I-D Class

+code of of class pid_awm_controller() is presented below. as a basic we have:
+- pid structure, descibed in [2.2 PID with anti-windup](https://github.com/2dof/esp_control/#22-pid-with-anti-windup))
+- local copy of parameters Kp,Ti,Td,Tm, Td, Umax,Umin, dUlim, Ts
+- flag ``` Fparam ``` for informing if parameters has been change and recalculation will be nedeed

+As additional to Cv calculation a rate limiter has beed added in  updateControl() function.
+By setting parametes with function ```set_<parameter>(value)``` we set local parameter and set ``` Fparam ``` flag, but only function ``` tune() ``` will recalculate all variables and will update p-i-d structure ```self.pid ```

+structe of class:
 ```
 class pid_awm_controller(object):    __init__(self,Kp,Ti,Td,Tm,Tt,Umax=100,Umin =0 ,dUlim=100,Ts = 1.0)
     ├──
-    ├── updatecontrol(self,sp,pv,ubias=0.,mv=0.)
+    ├── updateControl(self,sp,pv,ubias=0.,mv=0.)
-    ├── tune()
+    ├── tune()                                   - recalculate p-i-d variables
-    ├── set_Kp(value)
+    ├── set_Kp(value)                            - set local Kp parameter.
-    ├── set_Ti(value)
+    ├── set_Ti(value)                            - set locak Ti parameter
     ├── set_Td(value)
     ├── set_Tm(value)
     ├── set_Tt(value)